andreastande/ai-sdk-token-usage/packages/ai-sdk-token-usage/README.md

 ## Getting Started

 Read the [documentation](https://ai-sdk-token-usage.vercel.app) to learn how to integrate token tracking and cost visualization into your AI SDK projects.
+The demo app is also a good playground for trying out the hooks and seeing how usage data updates in real time.

 ## Basic Usage